Anne Marie Doherty Wonder1

 Nellie Joyce

 Nellie died at age at an unknown age .
 Nellie was born on 28 February 1867, at 168 Gordon Avenue at in Carbondale Township, Luzerne County, Pennsylvania 18407.
-She was born at home, 168 Gordon Avenue..1 She was the daughter of Michael Joyce and Catherine Baynes.
-She was baptized on 2 March 1867, at at St. Rose of Lima, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.
-Her name is listed as Ellen in the Baptismal record..2 She became Edward Aloyius Casey's godparent at his baptism on 4 December 1890 at St. Rose of Lima, Carbondale, Lackawanna County, Pennsylvania 18407.3 She married James Casey on 5 January 1904.4
+She was born at home, 168 Gordon Avenue..1 She was baptized on 2 March 1867, at at St. Rose of Lima, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.
+Her name is listed as Ellen in the Baptismal record..2 She married James Casey on 5 January 1904.3

 Patrick F. Joyce

 Patrick F. Joyce was ill with cancer; stomach cancer.
 Patrick was born on 12 March 1870, at 168 Gordon Avenue at in Carbondale Township, Luzerne County, Pennsylvania 18407.
-He was born at home, 168 Gordon Avenue..1 He was the son of Michael Joyce and Catherine Baynes.
-He was baptized on 17 March 1870, at at St. Rose of Lima, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.2 He became Clara Mary Casey's godparent at her baptism on 29 August 1888 at St. Rose of Lima, Carbondale, Lackawanna County, Pennsylvania 18407.3 Patrick died on 2 March 1904 at 168 Gordon Avenue, in Carbondale Township, Lackawanna County, Pennsylvania 18407, at age 33.
+He was born at home, 168 Gordon Avenue..1 He was baptized on 17 March 1870, at at St. Rose of Lima, at Carbondale, Luzerne County, Pennsylvania 18407, in the Roman Catholic faith.2 Patrick was employed in 1903, at the Eire Colliery, Carbondale, Lackawanna, Pennsylvania.3 Patrick died on 2 March 1904 at 168 Gordon Avenue, in Carbondale Township, Lackawanna County, Pennsylvania 18407, at age 33.
 The following obituary appeared in the March 3, 1904 edition of the Carbondale Leader:

 PROMINENT RESIDENT OF TOWNSHIP DEAD.